Henry J. Abraham

-Immigration to U.S. and war service
+Early life and education

 Abraham was born in Offenbach, Weimar Republic, the son of Frederick and Liesel Kullman Abraham.
 His family was Jewish.
 In 1937, Abraham was sent to the United States to live with relatives during the rise of the Nazi regime.
 His father was arrested on Kristallnacht and spent two months in Dachau concentration camp.
 In 1939, Abraham was reunited with his parents and brother Otto, and the family settled in Pittsburgh, PA.

 He served in World War II as an enlisted man and officer in U.S. Army Intelligence on duty in Western and Central Europe.
 He received two Battle Stars and the Commendation Medal.
 When the war ended in the European Theater, Abraham, who was fluent in German, French, and English, and adequate in Danish, served in a military unit that gathered evidence for use in the Nuremberg War Crimes Trials.

-Education

-In 1948 Abraham graduated from Kenyon College in Ohio with a bachelor's degree with highest honors in political science, first in his class, summa cum laude and Phi Beta Kappa.
+In 1948, Abraham graduated from Kenyon College in Ohio with a bachelor's degree with highest honors in political science, first in his class, summa cum laude and Phi Beta Kappa.
 He earned his M.A. in public law and government from Columbia University in 1949, and he received his Ph.D. in political science from the University of Pennsylvania in 1952, where he began his teaching career.
-Abraham served as a Kenyon College Trustee for six years (1987-1993.)